OAUTH2/OIDC

 AUTH_OAUTH2_CLIENT_COGNITO_ADMIN_ATTRIBUTE=cognito:username

 You can use Github as your OAUTH provider.
-ODD platform can retrieve info about user organizations and teams and use it for granting ADMIN permissions (for detailed explanation please check Roles section).
+ODD platform can retrieve info about user organizations and teams and use it for granting ADMIN permissions (for detailed explanation please check [roles](https://docs.opendatadiscovery.org/configuration-and-deployment/enable-security/authorization/roles "mention") section).
 There are some github specific properties, which can be set:

-auth.oauth2.client.{client-id}.organization-name.
-Restricts login only for users from this particular organizationauth.oauth2.client.{client-id}.admin-groups.
+* `auth.oauth2.client.{client-id}.admin-groups`.
 Grants admin privilegies for users who are members of these teams, which are inside above organization

 In order to retrieve organization information from github, **user:read** and **read:org** scopes must be included